 Not Considering Time Zone Differences

-FX rates can vary throughout the day based on global trading hours.
+FX rates can fluctuate throughout the day, depending on global trading hours.
 Businesses must consider time zone differences to ensure they use the most accurate transaction rates.

 Overlooking Conversion Spreads and Additional Fees

-You must factor these into your calculations to get a clear picture of the total costs since some currency exchange services charge conversion spreads and additional fees.
+You must factor these into your calculations to obtain a clear picture of the total costs since some currency exchange services charge conversion spreads and additional fees.

 Tips for Staying Updated with FX Rates